 1. Double Bun

 This hairstyle never fails to impress.
-It may look cute and playful, but wear it together with a traditional Chinese garb, and it becomes an elegant hairstyle.
+It may look cute and playful, but wear it together with a traditional Chinese dress, and it becomes an elegant hairstyle.
 If you don’t know how to put your hair in a double bun, check out space buns and take it from there.